Affordable

 ENV 1 | Introduction to Environmental Studies | 4 & Major | 3 |

-Physical Science | Physical Science GE Course | 5A | 3 |
+PHYSICAL SCIENCE | Physical Science GE Course | 5A | 3 |

-Physical Science LAB | Physical Science GE Lab | 5C | 1 |
+PHYSICAL SCIENCE LAB | Physical Science GE Lab | 5C | 1 |

-Transfer Elective | UC Transfer Elective (Courses 1-99) | 3 | |
+TRANSFER ELECTIVE | UC Transfer Elective | 3 | |

-Transfer Elective | UC Transfer Elective (Courses 1-99) | 2-3 |
+TRANSFER ELECTIVE | UC Transfer Elective | 2-3 |

 *Students may be eligible for one or more AA/AS/AA-T/AS-T degrees if they complete a GE transfer pattern, have specific courses, and have 60 transferable units.
 Please see a counselor for degree options and advisement.